alvachien/datastructure/README.md

 # INTRODUCTION
 This project is all about building a lib for Data Structures and algorithms.

-The Data Structure part, including List, Tree, Graph, and others.
+- The Data Structure part, including List, Tree, Graph, and others.

-The Algorithm part, including sorting, searching and others.
+- The Algorithm part, including sorting, searching and others.

-The whole project written with TypeScript and scaffold with Angular-CLI for demo-app.
+The library written with TypeScript.

 Based on the books:
 - Introduction to Algorithms, Third Edition, by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein